8 Grocery Store Secrets from the Produce Section You Probably Didn’t Know

 The periodic misting of produce might seem like it’s keeping your fruits and vegetables fresh, but in fact it’s just a trick to get you to buy more.
 The water gives produce a dewy, freshly picked look that tempts you to pick it up.
 In reality, the water might be doing more damage than good.
 The extra moisture can cause some fruits and vegetables to spoil faster.

-Use these tricks to keep produce fresh longer.
+Next, check out these tricks to keep fruits and veggies fresh longer.